Registered Nurse Baccalaureate to Master's Program

 8. Demonstrate a professional identity of accountability, perspective, collaborative disposition, and comportment that reflects nursing's inherent values of altruism, autonomy, human dignity, integrity, and social justice.
 (Domain 9)

-9. Inculcate a spirit of self-reflection that fosters lifelong learning, self-care, well-being and resilience, along with the acquisition of nursing expertise, to promote the development of a professional identity and the assertion of nursing leadership (Domain 10)
+9. Inculcate a spirit of self-reflection that fosters lifelong learning, self-care, well-being, and resilience, along with the acquisition of nursing expertise, to promote the development of professional identity and the assertion of nursing leadership (Domain 10)

-• Collaborative with traditional and non-traditional partners across settings to determine population-focused priorities, assess system’s capability in addressing population healthcare needs, and lead in the development of healthcare policies and practices for the improvement of equitable population health outcomes.
+• Collaborate with traditional and non-traditional partners across settings to determine population-focused priorities, assess the system’s capability in addressing population healthcare needs, and lead in the development of healthcare policies and practices for the improvement of equitable population health outcomes.
 (Domain 3)

 • Advance the scholarship of nursing by applying nursing's unique perspective to lead the translation of evidence into practice to provide optimal care and address health inequities, structural racism, and system inequity.
 (Domain 4)

-• Optimize system effectiveness by leveraging care coordination, informatics processes and technologies to deliver safe, high-quality, equitable, and efficient healthcare services in accordance with best practice and professional and regulatory standards.
+• Optimize system effectiveness by leveraging care coordination, informatics processes, and technologies to deliver safe, high-quality, equitable, and efficient healthcare services following best practices and professional and regulatory standards.
 (Domain 7 & 8)

 • Demonstrate self-reflection and cognitive flexibility to promote environments that foster life-long learning, professional growth, self-care, well-being, and resilience; and support the acquisition of nursing expertise and the assertion of leadership.
 (Domain 10)